wyhayu2018-jpg/financial_models/README.md

 # Financial Models

-A collection of financial models built in Microsoft Excel covering describe what your models do — DCF, budgeting, forecasting, etc.
+A collection of independent financial models built in Microsoft Excel, covering DCF valuation and integrated 3-statement forecasting for publicly traded companies.

-## Models Included
+- **DCF Valuation Model – Starbucks Corporation** — Full 5-year DCF model
+with WACC calculation, sensitivity analysis, and an intrinsic valuation 8.8% below market price supporting a hold recommendation.
-- Model name,  — one sentence on what it does
+- **3-Statement Operating Model – Nike, Inc.** — Integrated income
-- same thing — one sentence on what it does
+statement, balance sheet, and cash flow model with a 5-year forecast and supporting schedules for depreciation, working capital, and tax payable.

 ## Tools Used
 Microsoft Excel

 ## Background
-Built as part of coursework and independent study while pursuing a Bachelor's degree in Finance at
+Independent projects built to develop hands-on financial modeling skills while pursuing a Bachelor's degree in Integrated Business at the University of Central Florida.
 ```